vigneshM31-hash/Zoom-phone-for-zendesk/docs/zoomphone/configuration.md

 After installation, configure the widget to ensure smooth operation.

 ## Zoom Login
+- Before Logging In ,Please whiteList Your Domain in zoom smartphone embed manage portal
 - Enter **Zoom email and password** in the iframe.
 - No additional credentials or API keys are required.